CUDA driver

 Memory Management

-Three kinds of memory buffers can be allocated: device memory, host memory, and unified memory.
-Each of these buffers can be allocated by calling alloc with the type of buffer as first argument, and freed by calling free.
-Certain buffers have specific methods defined.
+Different kinds of memory objects can be created, representing different kinds of memory that the CUDA toolkit supports.
+Each of these memory objects can be allocated by calling alloc with the type of memory as first argument, and freed by calling free.
+Certain kinds of memory have specific methods defined.

 [async=false], [stream::CuStream], [pool::CuMemoryPool])